 These forecasts of how far an agent is along its target path are encoded as uniform B-splines, i.e., as linear combinations of piecewise smooth third-degree polynomials over a span of a finite number of equally spaced break points in time (intuitively, the unique points in time when third derivatives are allowed to change; two consecutive break points define an \emph{interval} of such a spline).
 Each polynomial in the linear combinations above spans up to four contiguous intervals, is zero outside these intervals, and is opportunely normalised.

-Thus, these splines represent how far a vehicle is supposed to be along a know trajectory in space, and thus positions in space at a certain time.
-Fig.~\ref{fig:prev-packet} depicts how with such splines one may represent evolutions along trajectories.
+Thus, these splines represent how far a vehicle is supposed to be along a known trajectory in space, and thus positions in space at a certain time.
+Fig.~\ref{fig:prev-packet} depicts how one may represent the evolution along trajectories with splines.

-Assume thus that agent~\(B\) does not receive the information~\eqref{eq:packets} from agent~\(A\).
+Assume that agent~\(B\) does not receive the information~\eqref{eq:packets} from agent~\(A\).
 This means that \(B\) does not have the most recent update of where \(A\) forecasts itself to be at a given time, and of where \(A\) believes \(B\) will be too.
-A statistically meaningful way for \(B\) then to impute the beliefs of \(A\) is to opportunely extend the older beliefs of \(A\), i.e., extrapolate the splines encoded in the latest packets it received from \(A\)) beyond their original time horizon.
-In the next two subsections we thus present two alternative algorithms to perform such an extrapolation.
+A statistically meaningful way for \(B\) to impute the beliefs of \(A\) is to opportunely extend the older beliefs of \(A\), i.e., extrapolate the splines encoded in the latest packets it received from \(A\) beyond their original time horizon.
+In the next two subsections, we present two candidate methods of extrapolation.